NHSDigital/electronic-prescription-service-api/README.md

 #### End-to-end tests
 To run e2e tests for the sandbox, you need to supply an environment.
 A `local` environment and an environment template are included under `tests/e2e/environments`.

-In order for tests under the make target `test-sandbox` to work, you must have the sandbox server running locally.
+In order for tests under the make target `test-sandbox` to work, you must have built and be running the sandbox server locally.
 In a seperate shell run:

 ```
+make build
 make run-sandbox
 ```